mehtajeet97/codedex_js/README.md

 # Javascript

-JavaScript is a programming language that powers 97.5% of websites today(frameworks included).
+JavaScript is a programming language that powers 97.5% of websites today.

 HTML and CSS give a website structure and styling, but JavaScript makes it interactive and come alive.
 It lets us add basic functionality and dynamic behaviors to our web pages.